marinadunn/SHIFT-STAC-backend/README.md

 SS:    UTC second at the start of acquisition
 ```
 ## Future Considerations/Directions
 This code was developed as part of a Spring 2022 NASA GSFC internship.
 Going forward, we hope to make this applicable to other NASA Earth science datasets.
 In addition, we hope to add a parallel cluster to the SHIFT SMCE environment to prevent the need for using the NCCS HPC cluster.

+To apply this code to other similar data, several items will need to be modified:

+1. The script `get_aviris_data.py` has been designed to specifically download L1 & L2 data from the [JPL AVIRIS-NG data portal](https://avng.jpl.nasa.gov/pub/SHIFT/v0/) using their designated naming schemes.
+For alternate data coming from a different source, the urls, dates, and S3 bucket will need to be changed.
+We used wget for ease using NCCS, but the request package can also be used (and may be preferred).
+2. The data paths and chunking schemes can be changed in `make_zarr.py`, as well as the S3 bucket in `run_make_zarr_parallel.py` (or alternatively data items can be explicitly specified).
+3. If creating a new STAC Catalog, data paths and Catalog/Collection/Item/Asset details in `create_stac.ipynb` will need to be modified.
+4. Modify `pipeline.sh`